 For example, when I run Facebook PPC ads to my website traffic that comes from Google, I get leads for 40% cheaper.

-If you are having trouble getting leads or customers within KPIs, test a two-step ad campaign:
+If you are having trouble generating leads or acquiring customers within KPIs, then you should test a two-step ad campaign.

 If you have any questions for me, feel free to leave me a comment below.